absorensen/numbers_go_brrrr/m2_concurrency/s0_data_parallelism.md

 or that you make your input read-only and each thread can output to its own segment of an output collection.

 The next sections will be heavily inspired by the book "Programming Rust"'s multiple implementations of [Mandelbrot][1] image generation.
-If you don't know about the Mandelbrot image, you can see what that's all about [here][2]!
+In case you're in doubt about what the Mandelbrot image is, [here's an introduction][2]!
 Ok, so I will start off talking about the parallel part of things.
 First off, lets look at [Rayon][3], which I find to be the easiest way of doing parallelism in Rust.

 To use Rayon, we just have to formulate our computations as iterators.
 Under the hood, Rayon divvies up the work